 Since this card charges no annual fee, you’ll benefit from the get-go when you become a cardholder.
-However, it does carry transaction fees that are important to be familiar with, including a $5 or 3% fee for each balance transfer (whichever is greater).
-The same goes for cash advance fees, and those fees are even higher — either $10 or 5% for each cash advance, whichever is greater (See Rates & Fees).
+However, it does carry a cash advance fee — either $10 or 5% for each cash advance, whichever is greater ( See Rates & Fees ).

 How does it compare to other airline credit cards?

 The Delta SkyMiles® Blue American Express Card can save you money and help you earn miles if you fly frequently with Delta.
 If you want the freedom to earn rewards and travel with any airline, the Capital One® Venture® Rewards Credit Card could suit you.
 This card offers 2x miles per dollar spent and significantly more bonus miles, but you must spend $3,000 on purchases in the first three months to earn the 50,000 miles welcome bonus.

 Do you have bad or unestablished credit, but still love to travel?
 Don’t despair — you could qualify for the SKYPASS Visa Secured Credit Card from U.S. Bank, which requires a security deposit.
 With this card, you’ll earn 5,000 SKYPASS Bonus Miles after your first purchase, 1,000 miles at renewal and 1x mile for every dollar spent on eligible purchases.